Alisos Canyon AVA: Wine Industry

-TTB received the petition from Wesley D. Hagen, winemaker of Miller Family Wine Company, on behalf of local vineyard owners and winemakers, proposing the establishment of the “Alisos Canyon” as the seventh AVA in Santa Barbara County.
 Alisos Canyon lies entirely within the multi-county Central Coast AVA and does not share boundaries with another AVA.
 In the petition, there is one bonded winery and nine commercially producing vineyards cultivating a total of 238 acre within the region's 5774 acre coverage.
 According to the petition, the distinguishing features of the proposed Alisos Canyon AVA include its climate and soils.
 The petition also listed topography and geology as distinguishing features.
 However, based on the petition's descriptions, topography and geology appear to be too integral to the region's climate and soils, respectively, to be considered separately from those features.
 Therefore, TTB did not consider topography and geology to be separate distinguishing features of the proposed AVA.
-The petitioners noted Alisos Canyon as a ‘nascent and narrowly-focused Rhone-focused wine region ready for exploration, only two hours north of Los Angeles and 45 minutes from downtown Santa Barbara.’
+The petitioners noted Alisos Canyon as a "nascent and narrowly-focused Rhone-focused wine region ready for exploration, only two hours north of Los Angeles and 45 minutes from downtown Santa Barbara."